ut-ims-robotics/motion_plan_player/README.md

 # motion\_plan\_player

-This is a ROS package that reads in a 2D matrix from a CSV file and publishes the data as joint states.
+This is a ROS package that reads in a 2D matrix from a CSV file and publishes the data as joint states of Franka Emika Panda 7DOF manipulator.

 In CSV file, each row defines a state of 7 joints at a specific time instance:
 ```